 At the completion of the final week of each design task, the students are required to submit a Experiment Design Log via Moodle.
-In the design log, students should provide a description of the research - design - experimentation successful and failed attempts towards their final design for the course.
-In the same log, the students should also provide a detailed reference and online resource list that they used in order to complete the design task.
+In the design log, which is to be documented each week, students will have a chance to self-reflect on their experiences within the lab design task.
+Students should also provide a description of the research - design - experimentation successful and failed attempts towards their final design for the course.
+In the same log, the students should finally provide a detailed reference and online resource list that they used in order to complete the design task.
 The Experiment Design Log accounts for 20% of the total mark of each design task.
+Note that although design tasks are completed in groups of two, the design log MUST be individual and private.